Tunisia profile - Media

 The Tunisian media have relished greater freedoms, and have been in flux, since the 2011 popular revolt.

-State TV - which used to toe the government line - has changed tack, giving airtime to the former opposition.
+State TV - which used to toe the government line - now gives airtime to the former opposition.

 Freedom House says there is polarisation within the media, with news outlets divided by ideology, political affiliation and economic interests.